 What's the biggest mistake people make when building a new home?

-Your house can still be functional even if it's smaller or mid-sized.
+Your house can still be functional even if it's smaller or mid-size.
 Melzark recommends being intentional about designing multipurpose spaces.
 Don't feel pressured to "check off the boxes" when it comes to planning rooms for your house.
 Consider your family's needs instead—and be realistic.
-A formal dining room that you only use once a year may not be a practical choice for you.
+A formal dining room that you use only once a year may not be a practical choice for you.
 Why spend the time and money on additional rooms that you won't use?
-Think about all the possibilities; a combo guest bedroom and home office, or a kid's playroom that doubles as a media room.
+Think about all the possibilities, like a combo guest bedroom and home office, or a kid's playroom that doubles as a media room.

 What's the best way to prepare for building a new home?

 Before any nails can be hammered, you have to decide how you want your house to look.
 Melzark says to keep a folder or Pinterest board of ideas.
 Tear out magazine pages, talk to friends and family about elements you love in their homes, and browse design websites.
 You'll start seeing patterns emerge of favorite items popping up again and again.
 With this, you can better communicate the styles and features you want to see.
 Don't be afraid to ask questions or clarify concerns with your project manager, architect, or designer.
 These individuals are trained to assist you through the process.